Marine-Structures-Design-Lab/DesignSpace_Fragility/README.md

 # DesignSpace_Fragility

 This space will be used to build and test how a fragility framework and entropy metrics on the new Set-Based Design Problem.
 The new Set-Based Design problem...

+Describe the problem

+Describe the goals of the fragility framework